CathalDolan/july-hackathon/README.md

 As a user I should be able to select a coffee style drink As a user I should be able to select a snack
-As a user I should be able to set my collection time As a user I should be able to select delivery within a certain local area As a user I should be able to send my order via sending JSON
+As a user I should be able to set my collection time As a user I should be able to send my order via sending JSON